lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 How is Corporate Fraud Investigated in Japan?

-The Japanese legal system is unique in its approach to allegations of corporate fraud.
-Corporations where signs of fraud are detected are also expected to address the issue proactively and transparently.
+The Japanese legal system is unique in its approach to allegations of corporate fraud, with companies expected to actively investigate allegations.

 Yoshie Midorikawa of Miura & Partners expounds on these aspects of Japanese law and how they have shaped the landscape of white-collar crime in the country today.